Magnetic Resonance Imaging (MRI)

 - MRI is a type of diagnostic test that can create detailed images of nearly every structure and organ inside the body.

 - MRI uses magnets and radio waves to produce images on a computer.
-MRI does not use any radiation.
+MRI does not use ionizing radiation.

 - Images produced by an MRI scan can show organs, bones, muscles and blood vessels.